 In most cases, a cosigner is not required to get a federal student loan.
 Considering the relatively low rates and deferred payment options that federal student loans can offer, this can prove to be a great option.
 As we cover in Student Loans 101, the FAFSA should be your starting point when it comes to getting the funding you need.
 In addition, be sure to explore any available grants or scholarships to limit costs.
 Your school’s financial aid office can get you pointed in the right direction.

 Many students turn to their parents for cosigning help and may be discouraged if it doesn’t work out.
 Don’t give up yet— there are other people you can reach out to.
-Friends or other relatives that meet eligibility requirements can be a good option.
-Anyone who is willing to invest in your educational future and support you for the long run can serve as your cosigner.
+Friends or other relatives that meet eligibility requirements can be a good option when applying for private student loans with a cosigner.

 A cosigner should be someone who would be proud to cheer you on at graduation.
 Avoid looking for a cosigner through online databases that connect you with a cosigner for a fee — they can be unreliable and may be illegitimate.
 When you find someone, who is open to being your cosigner, explain to them that you are committed to success with your education and loan repayment.
 Depending on the loan program, you may be able mention that the lender will release your cosigner after certain conditions are met.

 Finally, there are student loan funding options that don’t require a cosigner.
-The Ascent Non-cosigned loan provides opportunities for college undergraduate juniors and seniors who do not have a cosigner.
+Private student loans with no cosigner provide opportunities for college undergraduate juniors and seniors who do not have a cosigner.
 Just like with a cosigned loan, you can get up to 100% of your tuition and eligible living expenses covered as you complete your educational journey.
 Eligibility for loans such as these depend on a variety of factors, such as creditworthiness, school, program, and your GPA.